George Blake: Moscow

-In the 1992 CNN series Cold War, former KGB general Oleg Kalugin remarked, "George Blake had that innocent mind, in a sense.
+In the 1992 CNN series Cold War, the former KGB general, Oleg Kalugin, remarked "George Blake had that innocent mind, in a sense.
 He's still a very naïve man.
 He didn't want to know that many people he betrayed were executed.
 And I think we discussed this subject at one point, and he wouldn't believe it.
 He would say, 'Well, I was told that this would not happen!'
 It did happen.
-He was not told."
+He was not told".

 Blake married again, in 1968, to Ida Mikhailovna Kareyeva with whom he had one child.
 He also reconciled with his other children.
 In late 2007, Blake was awarded the Order of Friendship on his 85th birthday by Vladimir Putin.
 Blake's later book, Transparent Walls (2006), was reported by the daily Vzglyad ("The View").
-Sergei Lebedev, the then director of the Foreign Intelligence Service (SVR) of the Russian Federation, wrote in the book's foreword that despite the book's being devoted to the past, it is about the present as well.
+Sergei Lebedev, the director of the Foreign Intelligence Service (SVR) of the Russian Federation, wrote in the book's foreword that despite the book's being devoted to the past, it is about the present as well.
 He also wrote that Blake, the 85-year-old colonel of foreign intelligence, "still takes an active role in the affairs of the secret service".

 In 2012, Blake celebrated his 90th birthday, still living in Moscow on a KGB pension.
 His eyesight was failing and he described himself as "virtually blind".
-He remained a committed Marxist–Leninist.
+He remained a Marxist–Leninist.
 Blake denied being a traitor, insisting that he had never felt British: "To betray, you first have to belong.
 I never belonged."

 Five years later, Blake remained committed to Russia and to communism.
 In a November 2017 statement, he claimed that its spies now have "the difficult and critical mission" of saving the world "in a situation when the danger of nuclear war and the resulting self-destruction of humankind again have been put on the agenda by irresponsible politicians.
-It's a true battle between good and evil."
+It's a true battle between good and evil".

 Death

 Blake died on 26 December 2020, aged 98, in Moscow.
-The RIA Novosti news agency first reported Blake's death, citing Russia's SVR foreign intelligence agency.
-"We received some bitter news—the legendary George Blake passed away," it said.
-Russian President Vladimir Putin, himself an ex-KGB agent, expressed his "deep condolences" to Blake's family and friends.
-In a message published on the Kremlin website, the Russian leader noted Blake's "invaluable contribution to ensuring strategic parity and maintaining peace on the planet."
-Putin also said of Blake, "Colonel Blake was a brilliant professional of special vitality and courage."
+The RIA Novosti news agency first reported Blake's death, citing the SVR.
+"We received some bitter news—the legendary George Blake passed away", it said.
+The Russian President, Vladimir Putin, an ex-KGB agent, expressed his "deep condolences" to Blake's family and friends.
+In a message published on the Kremlin website, the Russian leader noted Blake's "invaluable contribution to ensuring strategic parity and maintaining peace on the planet".
+Putin also said of Blake, "Colonel Blake was a brilliant professional of special vitality and courage".
 Blake was buried with military honours at Moscow's Troyekurovskoye Cemetery, in its Alley of Heroes, under the name Georgy Ivanovich Bekhter, the name with which he lived from 1965.

-He is commemorated on a sculpture honouring intelligence officers outside the SVR's headquarters in Moscow.
+Blake is commemorated on a sculpture honouring intelligence officers outside the SVR's headquarters in Moscow.